No Longer Human: The First Notebook

+The first notebook focuses on Yozo Ōba's childhood, and extreme difficulty with understanding other people. Ōba is born into a decent and well-off family, but is abused and corrupted by the servants of the household as a child.
+He is too accustomed to hiding his feelings and doubting other people to confide in anyone regarding the abuse.

-The first notebook focuses on Yozo Ōba's extreme conflict with understanding humans.
-Despite being born into a decent and well-off family, he struggles with the constant feeling of utmost otherness. Ōba is confused about the people surrounding him and the things they do, even his family.
-His affliction with understanding humans is so strong that he is afraid of them.
-Throughout the book, Ōba describes humans as if he is separated from them. Ōba resorts to buffoonery in his early years to establish interpersonal relationships.
-He defines it as the last resort to find love from others.
-Since Ōba does not understand humans, he acts like them to hide his otherness.
-He also describes numerous times that his antics are a way to not anger humans and to not be taken seriously to avoid reprimands. Ōba is obsessed with the fear that someone might figure out his acting and expose his character.
+He struggles with the constant feelings of alienation and confusion with the behavior of other people, causing him to fear them. Ōba resorts to mimicking other to hide his sense of being utterly different, and developing a comic character in his early years to establish interpersonal relationships, defining it as the last resort to find love from others.

+He also describes numerous times how his antics are a way to avoid provoking anger and to not be taken seriously to avoid reprimands. Ōba is obsessed with the fear that someone might realize he is acting and expose his character.

 The Second Notebook

-As time goes on, Ōba becomes increasingly concerned over the potential exposure of his imitative cheerful façade when his schoolmate Takeichi sees through one of his false buffoonery. Ōba befriends him to prevent Takeichi from revealing his secret.
-Inspired by a painting of Van Gogh that Takeichi shows him, he starts to paint to express his inner agony through art. Ōba paints a self-portrait which is so dreadful that he dares not show it to anyone except Takeichi, who predicts him a future as a great artist.
+As time goes on, Ōba becomes increasingly concerned over the potential exposure of his imitative cheerful façade when his schoolmate Takeichi sees through one of his false buffooneries. Ōba befriends him to prevent Takeichi from revealing his secret.
+Inspired by a painting of Van Gogh that Takeichi shows him, he starts to paint to express his inner agony through art. Ōba paints a self-portrait which is so dreadful that he dares not show it to anyone except Takeichi, who predicts his future as a great artist.

 After finishing high school, Ōba is sent to Tokyo to attend university.
 Influenced by a fellow artist, Horiki, whom he meets at a painting class, Ōba descends into a pattern of drinking, smoking, and harlotry, and attends communist meetings without being a staunch follower.
 After spending the night with a married woman, he attempts to commit shinjū (double suicide) with her by drowning.
 He survives while she dies, leaving him with an excruciating feeling of guilt.